-On April 26, 2007, we entered into a lease agreement with the Utah State Retirement Investment Fund for office/warehouse space located at 5929 Baker Road, Suite 475 in Minnesota.
+On April 26, 2007, we entered into a lease agreement with the Utah State Retirement Investment Fund for office/warehouse space located at 5929 Baker Road, Suite 475 in Minnetonka, Minnesota.
 Effective July 9, 2007, we will lease 19,089 square feet of office space under a 67-month lease that extends through January 31, 2013.
 The monthly base rent obligation for the first lease year will be \$13,680.
 This obligation adjusts annually, with monthly base rent payments for the second lease year increasing to \$14,094.
 We will also be responsible for paying our pro rata share of the operating expenses of the facility, such as expenses incurred for management, operation, maintenance and repair of portions of the facility, taxes, and insurance on the property.
-Provided we are not in default, we will not be required to pay (1) gross rent for the first four months of the lease term and (2) base monthly rent for an additional three months of the lease term and (2) base monthly rent for an additional three months of the lease term and (c) our failure to perform any of the covenants and conditions of the lease agreement.
+Provided we are not in default, we will not be required to pay (1) gross rent for the first four months of the lease term and (2) base monthly rent for an additional three months of the lease agreement defines default as the occurrence of certain events, including but not limited to, (a) our vacating or abandonment of the premises, (b) our failure to make a payment of rent and (c) our failure to perform any of the covenants and conditions of the lease agreement.
 The landlord has agreed to pay up to \$276,790 towards certain leasehold improvements to the property.
 We have the right to receive an additional allowance of up to \$75,000 towards the cost of such leasehold improvements, which additional allowance will be amortized into the monthly base rent at an interest rate of 8.5% per year over the primary term of the lease.
 During the term of the lease, we have the right of first offer with respect to certain additional space within the building.
 We have two options to extend the term of the lease, each for a period of three years, following the initial term of the lease.
-We also have an option to terminate the lease, effective the last day of the 48th month of the term of the lease, cach for a period of three years, following the initial term of the lease.
-We also have an option to terminate the lease, effective the last day of the 48th month of the term of the lease of \$201,719 if
+We also have an option to terminate the lease, effective the last day of the 48th month of the term of the lease, provided we (1) provide the landlord with written notice of such termination on before